 Sunrise, Sunset & Solar Noon

-Tip: click the map to set the location.
-Times are shown in the local timezone of the coordinate, including DST if applicable.
+Click anywhere on the map to move the pin.
+Every time is shown in the local timezone of that coordinate, including Daylight Saving when it applies.

 How sunrise and sunset times are calculated